-- Highway connections The existing highway connections are designed for vehicle use (including HGVs).
+OPPORTUNITIES CONSTRAINTS Highway connections - The SRA benefits from strong strategic highway connections provided by the A470, A4060 and Merthyr Road.
+Highway connections - The existing highway connections are designed for vehicle use (including HGVs).
 The infrastructure does not therefore provide an environment that is friendly to pedestrians and cyclists.
-Design interventions are required to address this. - Utilities and infrastructure There are significant utilities in the form of overhead electricity cables and a gas governor that need to be integrated into a masterplan for the SRA.
-The presence of the railway track also needs to be accounted for and sensitive design is required to integrate the track alongside any new development. - Flood risk A large section of the SRA (33%) is located in Flood Zone 2 and mitigation works would be required to develop large sections of the development plateau west of the Taff. - Contamination The extent of contamination and the required remediation is unknown. - Heritage The front facade of the existing Hoover factory has local cultural value, but retaining it in a development layout would be difficult on the grounds of viability. - Green infrastructure While the presence of green infrastructure is strong, it currently reduces natural surveillance and contributes to a poor sense of place.
-Intervention and better management is required to address this. - River Taff The river is currently a key asset, but its location in the centre of the SRA means that west to east connectivity is currently poor. - Ecology An ecology survey will be needed to understand whether the site has ecological interest.
+Design interventions are required to address this.
+Pedestrian and cycle connections - The Taff Trail and Trevithick Trail provide good quality cycle and pedestrian infrastructure that connect the SRA to the wider landscape.
+Utilities and infrastructure - There are significant utilities in the form of overhead electricity cables and a gas governor that need to be integrated into a masterplan for the SRA.
+The presence of the railway track also needs to be accounted for and sensitive Rail connections - The proximity of the railway line and Pentrebach railway station site present an opportunity to create a development that is highly design is required to integrate the track alongside any new development. connected to the wider local area and region by rail.
+There is also an opportunity to incorporate a new railway station to the north of the Hoover factory site. • Flood risk - A large section of the SRA (33%) is located in Flood Zone 2 and mitigation works would be required to develop large sections of the development plateau west of the Taff.
+River Taff - The river is a designated SINC and its presence in the SRA provides • Contamination - The extent of contamination and the required remediation is unknown. the opportunity to create a development that interacts with the river and its surrounding vegetation. • Heritage - The front facade of the existing Hoover factory has local cultural value, but retaining it in a development layout would be difficult on the grounds of viability.
+Green infrastructure - The site has an established landscape infrastructure that could be enhanced and managed to establish green-links through the SRA and to the wider local area. • Green infrastructure - While the presence of green infrastructure is strong, it currently reduces natural surveillance and contributes to a poor sense of place.
+Intervention and better management is required to address this.
+Heritage - The SRA has a number of heritage assets located in and adjacent to it.
+These are largely associated with the industrial heritage of the area and the Hoover factory, and could be incorporated into future development • River Taff - The river is currently a key asset, but its location in the centre of the SRA means that west to east connectivity is currently poor. opportunities. • Ecology - An ecology survey will be needed to understand whether the site has ecological interest.
 The Gethin Tip site is part of a SINC and accommodates woodland.
 Any future development should therefore be designed appropriately.